meolar/supertux-wiki/Badguys-World-1.md

 ![](img/badguy/icons/roof_crystallo.gif "Roof Crystallo")

 Another very basic enemy, but unlike the *Mr. Snowball* or *Mr. Iceblock* he doesn't walk around in a straight pattern, but walks back and forth around a fixed position.
-Crystallo lives in the Crystal Mine, near Icy Island.
+Crystallo lives in Glacier Isle, near Icy Island.

 They can be seen on the ground as well as the ceiling.
 If they notice Tux below them they will drop and shatter into four sharp crystal shards upon impact.
 Some may also rest inside larger crystals.
 Wake them up and they will